vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 point that compiling our functions using XLA can help optimise our code in ways we didn't know about, or could reasonably anticipate.
-What exact optimisations XLA applies is a topic outside the scope of this blog, however one example is that the earlier statement about Jax arrays not allowing in-place operations results in no potential performance loss.
+What exact optimisations XLA applies is a topic outside the scope of this blog, however one example is that the earlier statement about JAX arrays not allowing in-place operations results in no potential performance loss.
 This is because XLA can identify cases where it can replace operations with in-place equivalents.
 So basically, don't sweat it if you were worried earlier about not being able to do stuff in-place.